-The Bank presents its separate statement of financial position in order of liquidity.
-Financial assets and financial liabilities are generally reported gross in the separate statement of financial position.
-They are only offset and reported net when, in addition to having an unconditional legally enforceable right to offset the recognized amounts without being contingent on a future event, the parties also intend to settle on a net basic in all of the following circumstances: the normal course of business, the event of default and the event of insolvency or bankruptcy of the Bank and/or its counterparties.
+The Bank and it subsidiary presents its consolidated statement of financial position in order of liquidity.
+Financial assets and financial liabilities are generally reported gross in the consolidate statement of financial position.
+They are only offset and reported net when, in addition to having an unconditional legally enforceable right to offset the recognized amounts without being contingent on a future event, the parties also intend to settle on a net basic in all of the following circumstances:

+- ▶ The normal course of business

+- ▶ The event of default

+- ▶ The event of insolvency or bankruptcy of the Bank and/or its counterparties